Our Most Popular Models

 Sporty and Modern: The Nautilus and the Aquanaut

-High Class: Complications and Grand Complications
+Complications and Grand Complications

 Anything but Round: Golden Ellipse, Gondolo, and Twenty~4

-Modern Caliber Technology, Unique Quality Seal
+Modern Calibers and a Unique Quality Seal

-However, Patek Philippe are better known for mechanical watches made with in-house movements.
+Patek Philippe is best known for mechanical watches made with in-house movements.
 Their calibers have a few special features.
 In 1949, the company patented the "Gyromax," a special type of balance wheel that is still in use today.
-While regular balance wheels feature weight adjustment screws on the outside of the rim, the Gyromax has weights set in it.
+While regular balance wheels use weight adjustment screws on the side of their rims, the Gyromax features adjustable weights that sit on top of the wheel.
 Therefore, it has a greater moment of inertia, resulting in increased precision.

 In 2009, Patek Philippe introduced and began using their own seal, which marks a watch passing the world's most demanding quality test for mechanical timepieces.
 They had previously used the Geneva Seal, which has been a sign of high-quality watches from that canton since 1886.
 A significant difference between the two is that the new testing methods are for the entire, finished watch.
 According to the old Geneva Seal rules, separate movements could receive certificates.

-The two business partners participated in the Great Exhibition of 1851 in London, where Queen Victoria purchased two watches: one for herself, and one for Prince Albert.
-Danish and Italian royalty also became members of their distinguished clientele.
+The two business partners participated in the Great Exhibition of 1851 in London, where Queen Victoria purchased two watches: one for herself and one for Prince Albert.
+Danish and Italian royalty also joined their list of distinguished clientele.
 In addition, a partnership with the New York jeweler Tiffany & Co. began during a trip to the United States when the American retailer ordered 130 watches.

 A Rivalry Between Watch Collectors

-Patek Philippe have always defined themselves by their excellence.
+Patek Philippe has always defined themselves by their excellence.
 In 1933, after three years of development and five years of manufacturing, the Henry Graves Supercomplication, an 18-karat gold timepiece, was finally completed.
-Banker Henry Graves Jr. had commissioned the watch in order to outdo the pocket watches commissioned by automaker James Ward Packard.
+Banker Henry Graves Jr. had commissioned the watch to outdo the pocket watches commissioned by automaker James Ward Packard.
 Packard owned a dozen complicated Patek Philippe timepieces, which he had collected over the course of 25 years.